Information structures and their cohomology: Information cohomology via derived functors

+In all the examples contained in this article, \cite{Baudot2015} or \cite{Vigneaux2019-thesis}, the sheaf $\sheaf F$ is obtained composing the functor $\sheaf M$ of an information structure $(\Sinf, \sheaf M)$ with other functors.

-The definition of information cohomology is formally analogous to that of group cohomology.
+Information cohomology is formally analogous to group cohomology.
 In this case, one begins with a multiplicative group $G$ and constructs the free abelian group $\Zz[G]$, whose elements are finite sums $\sum m_g g$, with $g\in G$ and $m_g\in \Zz$.
 The product of $G$ induces a product between two such elements, and makes $\Zz[G]$ a ring, called the integral group ring of $G$.
 The category of $\Zz[G]$-modules is abelian and has enough injective objects.
 The cohomology groups of $G$ with coefficients in a $\Zz[G]$-module $A$ are defined by

-where $\Zz$ is the trivial module.
-When $G$ is the Galois group of a field extension, this construction is called Galois cohomology; this tool has been successfully used in class field theory.